Mindfulness is the act of paying attention to the present moment; on purpose and without judgment.

 - Affirmation- It’s helpful to have a word or a phrase to come back to when your mind wanders to overthink.
 It calls” affirmation.”
 It’s a simple phrase, said in the present tense.
 They are statements; you can use them whenever you need them. https://www.louisehay.com/affirmations/

-- walk- Walking is a type of meditation practice that encourages you to take notice of how you walk.
+- Walking- Walking is a type of meditation practice that encourages you to notice how you walk.
 It’s a great practice to begin.
 It helps to focus your brain and keeps it concentrates and discipline.

 - Journaling-You writes down your thoughts as they come.
 A consistent practice gives your thoughts and emotions a safe and healthy expression.